 - Contact lenses

 - Computers and smartphones usage

 Usually, your optometrist will conduct a general eye examination.
 Furthermore, they may suggest conducting an over-all blood test or physical tests to identify any underlying or hereditary diseases.
 Next, the eye specialist may also seek complete medical information.
 The sad reality is that chronic dry eye symptom has no cure as of now.
 Other contributing factors may be one or all of the following:

 - High blood pressure medications, like diuretics

 - Sleeping pills

 - Birth control medicines

 Treatments For Chronic Dry Eye Syndrome

 Despite not having any cure, the symptoms can be managed or treated if correct medical assistance is observed by the patient.
 Your optometrist may suggest artificial tears, eye ointments, and antibiotics.
 Next, you may be asked to stay away from environmental triggers.
 Things such as low humid room, hair dryers, or heat exposure are suggested.
-Restasis, which is a medicine prescription made of cyclosporine ophthalmic emulsion 0.05% is suggested.
+A certain prescribed medicine made up of cycloporine ophthalmic emulsion 0.05% is suggested.
 This medicine works with your body to produce tears on its own.
 Next, the eye doctor may suggest a temporary or permanent punctual plug.
 Or a surgical procedure is suggested to close your tear duct to prevent the spread of the chronic dry eye syndrome.